 Historical Significance

-Today, Veneto is Italy’s largest wine-producing region by volume and a key contributor to the country’s fine wine exports.
+Today, Veneto holds the title of Italy’s largest wine-producing region by volume, and it plays a major role in the country’s fine wine export story.

 Rioja (Spain)